fab2s/YaEtl/README.md

     Branches currently cannot be traversable.
 It's something that may be implemented at some point though as it is technically feasible and even could be of some use.
 As any nodes, branch node accepts one argument and can, or not, pass a value to be used as parameter to the next node.
 * the `to($loader)` method adds a loader in the flow, later referred as Toer

-    Toers are at the end of the line, as they do not return values, but they are not necessarily at the end of the flow.
+    Toers are at the end of the line, but they are not necessarily at the end of the flow.
+They can return a value that would be used as argument to the eventual next node or else the first upstream Extractor.
+But YaEtl's Loaders are not returning values.
     You can for example add toers at some point in the flow because the required record state is reached, but still continue with more transformations and data enrichment on the same input record for another set of toers in the same flow, which goes down to sharing the extraction among many related tasks.
     This only could be a decent, organized and repeatable optimization if you where to often extract data from a relatively slow REST API that is needed by many different services in your infrastructure, with themselves specific APIs and so on.

 Again, each piece you build is reusable, the extractor written to get a list of records from a db to dump documents can be reused "as is" to push the same records into a remote REST API.